Supuh/CSE201-App-Alexandria/App_Alexandria/ReadMe.txt

 (FAQ.txt) and can be reached from the Login page.

 * Application: The object class for applications.
 Application quite simply stores app data and allows for getting and setting the properties that make up said apps.
-Name, description, origin/developer, version number, store hotlinks, price, and available platforms for an app are stored here.
+Name, description, origin/developer, version number, store hotlinks, price, like count, and available platforms for an app are stored here.

 * UserBean: The "bean" which stores all User information.
 UserBean simply stores users' account information and allows for getting and setting of the relevant properties.
 Username, password, and admin status are stored here.